CyVerse-learning-materials/Visual_Interactive_Computing_Environment/user_guide/quick-jupyter.rst

 7. Jupyter-lab with SQL
 =======================

-Now you can run SQL queries inside a Jupyter-lab notebook.
+Now you can run SQL queries inside a notebook.
 Here is a quick launch

 .. raw:: html